G. A. Gripenberg: Biography

 He was born in Saint Petersburg, Russia Empire, to a noble family.
 His father, Alexis Gripenberg, was a State Councilor and an activist for Finnish independence.
 His mother, Agnes Maria Fredrika von Haartman, was also from a noble family.

 Gripenberg graduated from the Gymnasiet Lärkan in 1907 and earned his Bachelor of Philosophy from the University of Helsinki in 1911.
-From 1908–1909 he also studied at Oxford University and the London School of Economics in England.
+From 1908 to 1909 he also studied at Oxford University and the London School of Economics in England.
 He eventually took a degree in law from Uppsala University in Sweden, in 1917.
 He then acted as a private secretary to his father for a short time before moving to Finland to join the civil war in the White Guard.